Thylacosmilus: Taxonomy

 In 1926, the Marshall Field Paleontological Expeditions collected mammal fossils from the Ituzaingó Formation of Corral Quemado, in Catamarca Province, northern Argentina.
 Three specimens were recognized as representing a new type of marsupial, related to the borhyaenids, and were reported to the Paleontological Society of America in 1928, though without being named.
 In 1933, the American paleontologist Elmer S. Riggs named and preliminarily described the new genus Thylacosmilus based on these specimens, while noting that a full description was being prepared and would be published at a later date.
 He named two new species in the genus, T. atrox and T. lentis.
 The generic name Thylacosmilus means "pouch knife", while the specific name atrox means "cruel".
 Riggs found the genus distinct enough to warrant a new subfamily within Borhyaenidae, Thylacosmilinae, and stated it was "one of the most unique flesh-eating mammals of all times".

-The holotype specimen of T. atrox, FMNH PP14531, was collected by Riggs and an assistant.
+The holotype specimen of T. atrox, FMNH P 14531, was collected by Riggs and an assistant.
 It consists of a skull with the teeth of the right side entirely preserved as well as the left canine found separate in the matrix, fragments of the mandibles, and a partial skeleton consisting of a humerus, a broken radius and broken femora, and foot bones.
 Missing and scattered parts of the skull and mandible were reconstructed and fitted together.
 Specimen P 14344 was designated as the paratype of T. atrox, and consists of the skull, the mandible, seven cervical, two dorsal, two lumbar, and two sacral vertebrae, a femur, a tibia, a fibula, and various foot bones.
 It was one fourth smaller than the holotype, and may have been a young adult.
 It was collected by the American paleontologist Robert C. Thorne.
 The holotype of T. lentis, specimen P 14474, is a partial skull with the teeth of the right side preserved, and is about the same size as the T. atrox paratype.
 It was collected a few miles away from the site of the T. atrox holotype discovery, by the German biologist Rudolf Stahlecker.
 These specimens were housed at the Field Museum of Natural History in Chicago, while the T. lentis type later became part of the Museum of La Plata collection.
 In 1934, Riggs fully described the animal, after the fossils had been prepared and compared with other mammals from the same formation and better known borhyaenids from the Santa Cruz Formation.